-The intertidal transects would be undertaken between May and August in Licence Areas B, C and D, subject to consenting.
+The intertidal transects would be undertaken between May and August.

 Subtidal Day Grabs (Or Equivalent)

 In Licence Area B, up to six (6 no.) 0.1m subtidal day grabs (or equivalent) are proposed to allow the collection of benthic fauna and to allow habitat categorisation, with three replicates for each sample (and up to 18 replicates in total).